falcondb/xdp-tutorial/study-notes/notes-about-xdp-bpf-lib.md

 ### testenv script
+The MAC addresses of the veth dev with vlan id are same as the their parent.
 > Setup routing between a veth pair
 `ip neigh add "$INSIDE_IP4" lladdr "$INSIDE_MAC" dev "$NS" nud permanent`